ClementNerma/Rave/docs/books/hybrid.md

 They work as expected and print the same result.

-## Oriented-Object Programming
+## Object-oriented programming

 ### The concept of class

 Here we are.
-We will now talk about the most important concept in SilverNight, which is also the most complex one: **Oriented-Object Programming**.
+We will now talk about the most important concept in SilverNight, which is also the most complex one: **Object-Oriented Programming**.

 Like we saw before, everything in SilverNight is an object.
 Though primitive types like `string` or `int` are special ones, they follow a strict behavior rules by their _type_.